telerik/xaml-docs/controls/radtreeview/how-to/howto-cutomize-radtreelistview.md

 	* Team
 		* Player

 The League has a collection of teams.
-Each Team has a collection of players that is called __Items__ which does not have any further collections. __Example 2__ demonstrate the data structure.
+Each Team has a collection of players that is called __Items__ which does not have any further collections. __Example 2__ demonstrates the data structure.

 #### __[C#] Example 2: Setting data structure__
 {{region csharp-radtreeview-howto-cutomize-radtreelistview_1}}